dotnet/dotnet-docker/samples/dotnetapp/push-image-to-dockerhub.md

 # Push Docker Images to Dockerhub

 You can build and push .NET Core container images to the [DockerHub](https://hub.docker.com/) container registry.
-These instructions will help you do that and are based on the [dotnetapp sample](README.md).
+These instructions help you do that and are based on the [dotnetapp sample](README.md).

 ## Login to ACR

 You need to [login](https://docs.microsoft.com/azure/container-registry/container-registry-get-started-portal#log-in-to-acr) to DockerHub with [`docker login`](https://docs.docker.com/engine/reference/commandline/login/) or with the Docker Client UI to push images.

 There are a couple ways of passing a password to `docker login`.
 These instructions pass the password to stdin via a text file called password-acr.txt.
 It is recommended to put the password file in a location outside of a source control location (I put it in the root of my user profile).
-The approach used here is considered a best practice and the most secure.
+This approach is considered a best practice and the most secure.

 The instructions use example values that need to be changed to for your environment, specifically the password location, and the user account.
 More simply, make sure to change "rich" and "richlander" to something else.